euphort-wind/euphort-wind.github.io/content/post/italy/index.md

     caption: Pasta Carbonara & Pizza Quattro Formaggi

 ---
 Hej!
 I'm sharing a glimpse of my experience visiting magical Italy.
-I was there in the spring of 2024 and in the spring and autumn of 2025.
+I was there in 2024 and 2025.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Rome, Pisa, Florence, Bologna, Rimini, Catania, Syracuse, Taormina, Castelmola, Salerno, Pompeii, Naples.<br>